-1. When does my cat or dog need their vaccinations?
+When does my cat or dog need their vaccinations?

-2. What is the difference between Spaying and Neutering?
+What is the difference between Spaying and Neutering?

-3. When should I get my cat or dog spayed or neutered?
+When should I get my cat or dog spayed or neutered?

-4. Do you perform Vasectomies?
+Do you perform Vasectomies?

 No, we remove both testicles.
 Neutering a dog decreases many unwanted behaviours of a male dog.
 Examples of these behaviours are

-A – Aggression
+- A – Aggression,

-B – Marking Territory with strong urine.
+- B – Marking Territory with urine.

-This can cause your dog to be want to leave your yard and run at large, which could cause him to be hit by a car or stolen.
-Yes an intact male can jump a six foot fence.
+This can cause your dog to want to leave your yard and run at large, which could cause him to be hit by a car or stolen.
+Yes, an intact male can jump a six-foot fence.

-5. When should we deworm our pets?
+When should we deworm our pets?

 Our policy is to deworm in the spring and fall.
-We use different medications for de worming so our doctors will find the best one for your pet.
+We use different medications for deworming, so our doctors will find the best one for your pet.
 However, puppies and kittens get dewormed more frequently in their first year of life.
 If you travel with your pet, please let us know!
 They may benefit from more frequent deworming or a parasite preventative.

-6. My puppy seems to have a double row of teeth.
+My puppy seems to have a double row of teeth.
 Is this normal?

 When does my puppy go on adult food?

 Puppies should be switched over to adult food when they are a year old OR when they have been spayed or neutered.
 Whichever comes first!

-8. When is my pet considered a senior?
+When is my pet considered a senior?

-9. How often should my pet be groomed?
+How often should my pet be groomed?

 The average is every 6-8 weeks.

-10. Why is my dog scooting their bum on the floor?
+Why is my dog scooting their bum on the floor?

-|A common misconception is that a dog has worms when they scoot their bum on the floor.
-What is really happening is that the dogs anal glands are full and they are irritating the dog.
-Anal glands are scent glands that are on the dogs bum.
+|A common misconception is that dogs have worms when scooting their bum on the floor.
+What is happening is that the dogs’ anal glands are full, irritating the dog.
+Anal glands are scent glands that are on the dog’s bum.
 What happens is that when your dog poops, those glands express a little bit and leave a scent marker for other dogs.
 Most people say that the smell is a skunky/fishy smell.
 If your dog is doing this behaviour, just give us a call and book an appointment with one of our doctors, and they will be able to express those glands for your pet.|

 Why does my dog eat its poop?